 If your toilet flush system is of the first generation made during 1994 to 1997, you will highly likely have a weak flush experience.
 You may check inside the flush type to look for the manufacturing date stamped into the clay.
 These toilets often time will have sediments deposited in the siphon jet hole which will cause the flush to be weak.
-If the flush becomes weak, and the waste accumulate and hardens, this will result in the toilet bowl choke, which will likely become more complicated, and in such a case, it will be advisable to look for a plumber to solve this issue.
+If the flush becomes weak, and the waste accumulates and hardens, this will result in a toilet bowl choke, which will likely become more complicated, and in such cases, it will be advisable to look for a plumber to solve this issue.

 - Partial flush